Frequently Asked Questions About Filing for Benefits and Inquiries

 - I applied for unemployment benefits, why do I have to call again to get a payment?

 - The initial claim application leads to a decision about whether you qualify for benefits, but this alone does not send out payments.
 You must file a weekly claim certification for each week you want an unemployment benefit payment.
 It is the weekly claim certification that actually triggers the payment for each week.
 Always wait until after Saturday to file a weekly claim certification for the calendar week ending that Saturday.

 - How long after I apply will I get my first benefit payment?

 If there are no pending eligibility questions on your claim, we will generally determine your entitlement within 7 days of your filing of the initial claim, and benefit checks are usually mailed within 7 days after a completed weekly claim has been received.
 See also information about the waiting week.

-NOTE: Beginning July 18, 2013, if you file a new claim or re-open a current but inactive claim, you can receive payment either by direct deposit or Visa pre-paid debit card.
+If you file a new claim or re-open a current but inactive claim, you can receive payment either by direct deposit or Visa pre-paid debit card.
 See payment method options for more information.

 - What should I do if I'm having trouble getting through to file my weekly claim?